 Incentive Design for Operations-Marketing Multitasking

-A firm hires an agent (e.g., store manager) to undertake both operational and marketing activities for a product.
-Marketing activities boost demand, but for demand to translate into sales, operational effort is required to maintain adequate inventory.
-The firm designs a compensation plan to induce the agent to put appropriate effort into both marketing and operations, with the additional challenge of “demand censoring” (i.e., demand in excess of available inventory is unobservable).
-We formulate this incentive-design problem using a moral hazard principal-agent framework with a multitasking agent subject to a censored signal.
-We develop a bang-bang approach, with a general optimality structure applicable to a broad class of incentive-design problems.
+A firm hires an agent (e.g., store manager) to undertake both operational and marketing tasks.
+Marketing tasks boost demand, but for demand to translate into sales, operational effort is required to maintain adequate inventory.
+The firm designs a compensation plan to induce the agent to put effort into both marketing and operations while facing “demand censoring” (i.e., demand in excess of available inventory is unobservable).
+We formulate this incentive-design problem in a principal-agent framework with a multitasking agent subject to a censored signal.
+We develop a bang-bang optimal control approach, with a general optimality structure applicable to a broad class of incentive-design problems.
 Using this approach, we characterize the optimal compensation plan, with a bonus region resembling a “mast” and “sail,” such that a bonus is paid when either all inventory above a threshold is sold or the sales quantity meets an inventory-dependent target.
-This structure implies nonmonotonicity where the agent can be less likely to receive a bonus for achieving a better outcome.
-Furthermore, we find the relationship between inventory and demand outcomes can be either complementary or substitutive in the optimal compensation plan.
-With practical implementability in mind, we approximate the optimal mast-and-sail contract by seeking simple contracts resembling it.
-We find a type of monotone contract without a “mast” can perform well, but only if the “sail” properly reflects the inventory-sales relationship.
-By contrast, simple contracts with both a “mast” and a linearized “sail” consistently achieve near-optimal performance.
+The optimal “mast and sail” compensation plan implies non-monotonicity, where the agent can be less likely to receive a bonus for achieving a better outcome.
+This gives rise to an ex post moral hazard issue where the agent may “hide” inventory to earn a bonus.
+We show this ex post moral hazard issue is a result of demand censoring.
+If available information includes a waitlist (or other noisy signals) to gauge unsatisfied demand, no ex post moral hazard issues remain.

 Keywords: marketing-operations multitasking, retail operations, moral hazard, bang-bang control